alxvmr/gvdb-binding/README.md

 # Python binding for C gvdb library
+---
 This project is a Python binding of the [gvdb library](https://gitlab.gnome.org/GNOME/gvdb) designed to work with GVariant Database.

 The [SIP Binding Generator](https://pypi.org/project/sip/) is used for bundling.

+---
+## Instructions for starting the build
+- Creating an object file:
+`sip-build --verbose`